Five bomb blasts hit Bahraini capital, two killed

 Police say they have been the target of numerous attacks with homemade bombs since April, including one that killed a policeman last month, as the government has stepped up efforts to quell an uprising that has crippled the economy.

-The United States condemned the attack and called for all sides to enter into a dialogue without pre-conditions to resolve the tension.
+Britain condemned the attack and called for all sides to enter into a dialogue without any pre-conditions to resolve the tension, the Bahrain News Agency reported.

-“We remain deeply concerned about the rise of tensions in Bahrain... all of this just undercuts the process of national reconciliation that we have strongly been urging on Bahrainis of all stripes for many, many months,” State Department spokeswoman Victoria Nuland said in Washington.
+“There is no place in Bahraini society for such acts of violence,” Alistair Burt, Minister for the Middle East and North Africa, was quoted by BNA as saying.

 Opposition politician Matar Matar of the Shi‘ite party Wefaq said he doubted that opposition activists were behind Monday’s attacks, noting that leading Shi‘ite clerics had called on followers to avoid escalating the conflict with the government.